 Do you work for a company that has filed for bankruptcy?
 If so, you may be concerned about what happens next.
-First, you need to find out is under which chapter your company filed bankruptcy.
+First, you need to find out which chapter of bankruptcy your company filed under.
 This will influence you in different ways:

 In a Chapter 7 Bankruptcy, the company will sell off assets to repay creditors.
 Also, there is a good chance that the company will dissolve.
 In some cases, some employees remain to help with the liquidation of assets, but will likely be laid off at the completion.